-- Take advantage of the posted materials to save effort in taking notes. - If you don't understand something get help early. - Start work on assignments/homeworks early. - Come to office hours prepared with specific questions. - Be honest with yourself and study at home - Start work on assignments/homeworks early.
+- Take advantage of the posted slides to save effort in taking notes. - Pay attention and participate in the class discussions.
+If you plan on snoozing in class you should consider taking rest in bed instead. - If you don't understand something get help early. - Start work on assignments/homeworks early. - Come to office hours prepared with specific questions. - Be honest with yourself and study at home - Start work on assignments/homeworks early.